corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 We’d rather not embed XML inside a binary format designed to be digitally signed, so we have defined a straightforward mapping from this schema notation to AMQP encoding itself.
-This makes our AMQP messages self describing, by embedding a schema for each application or platform level type that is serialised.
+This makes our AMQP messages self describing, by embedding a schema for each application or platform level type that is serialized.
 The schema provides information like field names, annotations and type variables for generic types.
 The schema can of course be ignored in many interop cases: it’s there to enable version evolution of persisted data structures over time.